 Unlike past mass extinctions, caused by events like asteroid strikes, volcanic eruptions, and natural climate shifts, the current crisis is almost entirely caused by us — humans.

-And, according to the Bill of Rights we have the right to a healthy environment.
-Time for we, the people to stand up for our rights; time for drastic action.
+And, the right to a healthy environment is an unalienable right.
+Time for we, the people to stand up for our rights; it’s time for drastic action.

 Industrial Activity Threatens Half of Natural World Heritage Sites, Says WWF

 Some 114 of a total of 229 sites have oil, gas or mining concessions

 Industrial activity threatens almost half of all natural World Heritage sites, according to a report released Wednesday from the conservation organization WWF.

 Biologists say half of all species could be extinct by end of century

 Scientists at Vatican conference are searching for a solution to the manmade ‘major extinction event.’

 One in five species on Earth now faces extinction, and that will rise to 50% by the end of the century unless urgent action is taken.
 That is the stark view of the world’s leading biologists, ecologists and economists who will gather on Monday to determine the social and economic changes needed to save the planet’s biosphere.